 Support and train interpersonal oral communication skills with Kialo Edu

 In practical terms, communicating with others has never been as easy as it is today.
-However, the skills required to be effective communicators don’t always come quite so easily!
-Luckily, educators can support students in developing these vital oral communication skills by consciously integrating communicative activities into the classroom or giving students a dedicated interpersonal communication class.
+Educators can support students in developing these vital oral communication skills by consciously integrating communicative activities into the classroom or giving students a dedicated interpersonal communication class.

 Let’s take a look at why oral communication skills are important, and how you can practice them with your students using Kialo Edu.